ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Keep receipts or digital records for work-related costs

-- Use a consistent and fair method to split business vs personal use
+- Use a consistent and fair method to split business versus personal use

-Trinity Tip: We help you choose the most tax-effective method—actual cost or fixed rate—and ensure your claim is bulletproof.
+We help you choose the most tax-effective method, whether actual cost or fixed rate, and ensure your claim is properly substantiated.

 2. Rental Property Income and Deductions